 Remember to keep new growth pinched off over the winter months.

-Ferns are another expensive purchase every spring; therefore, I will save mine.
+Ferns are another expensive purchase every spring; therefore, I overwinter ferns also.

 There are a variety of opinions on saving ferns.
 You can bring them inside as a houseplant.
 However, they may or may not do well back outside next spring.
 In addition, you can place it in a dark area, such as a basement, that stays above 40 degrees over winter.